DefySynax/BananaV1/README.md

 # BananaV1
-This is banana executor use to inject a lua script to a roblox game UNDETECTED ;)
+This is banana executor use to inject a lua script to a roblox game Patched ;)